pyt-team/TopoModelX/docs/challenge/index.rst

   - contains one class, Test{Name of model}Layer (ex.: TestHSNLayer), which contains unit tests for all of the functions contianed in the {Name of model}Layer class.
 Please use pytest (not unittest).
   - examples are provided in test/nn/simplicial and test/nn/cellular.

-  **Note :** in the case that your {Name of model}Layer requires further manipulation of the computational primitives in topomodelx/base, you may include modifications to the files in topomodelx/base or new files.
+  **Note :** in the case that {Name of model}Layer requires further manipulation of the computational primitives in topomodelx/base, a Pull Request may include modifications to the files in topomodelx/base or new files in topomodelx/base.
 Every single new function MUST be accompanied by a new unit test stored in an appropriately named/located test file.
-With that being said, we highly encourage participants to value simplicity and make the most of the computational primitives as is.
+With that being said, we highly encourage participants to make the most of TopoModelX's computational primitives as is and only resort to this option if absolutely necessary (ex.: implementing a new attention function or aggregation method).

 Evaluation
 -------------

-The `Condorcet method <https://en.wikipedia.org/wiki/Condorcet_method>`_ will be used to rank the submissions and decide on the winners.
+The `Condorcet method <https://en.wikipedia.org/wiki/Condorcet_method>`_ will be used to rank the submissions and decide on the winners in each topological domain.
 The evaluation criteria will be:

 - Does the submission implement the chosen model correctly, specifically in terms of its message passing scheme?
 (The training schemes do not need to match that of the original model).
 - How readable/clean is the implementation?
 How well does the submission respect TopoModelX's APIs?
 - Is the submission well-written?
-Do the docstrings help understand the methods?
+Do the docstrings clearly explain the methods?
 Are the unit tests robust?

 Note that these criteria do not reward model performance, nor complexity of training.
 Rather, the goal is to implement well-written and accurate model architectures that will foster reproducible research in our field.

-Selected TopoModelX maintainers and collaborators, as well as each team whose submission(s) respect(s) the guidelines, will vote once on Google Form to express their preference for the best submission in every topological domain.
-Note that each team gets only one vote, even if there are several participants in the team.
+Selected TopoModelX maintainers and collaborators, as well as each team whose submission(s) respect(s) the guidelines, will vote once on Google Form to express their preference for the best submission in each topological domain.
+Note that each team gets only one vote/domain, even if there are several participants in the team.

-The 3 preferences must all be distinct: e.g. one cannot select the same submission for both first and second place.
-Such irregular votes will be discarded.
 A link to a Google Form will be provided to record the votes.
 It will be required to insert an email address to identify the voter.
 The voters will remain secret--only the final ranking will be published.